What are The Catapult Papers?

 The Catapult Papers: an expertly researched, professionally presented, and visually appealing range of practice tests for the SEAG post-primary assessment tests in Northern Ireland.

-Each test comprises 28 English questions and 28 Maths questions.
+Every test comprises 28 English questions and 28 Maths questions.
 The first 22 English and Maths questions are multiple-choice, with the final six of each being free-response.
 Children record their answers on a separate student answer sheet.

 All tests have been written and designed by Trevor Veale, a full-time primary tutor and former Key Stage 2 teacher.